gabrijelokorn/daydiary/docs/project-proposition/README.md

     Everyone willing to write a digital diary will be a potential customer.
 Since there is no clinet-server involved, the number of customers does not affect our service.
 Expected number of customers is one, but the project will be built as there were millions of which most do not have knowledge of software engineering.
 Only end users will benefit from this promram, since there are no inderctly connected people to this project.
 ## 3. Project Plan

+- ### Summary of project activity breakdown,

+- ### Plan of individual activities

+- ### List of deliverables

+- ### Ganttov chart,

+- ### PERT graph

 ## 4. Risk managment plan

 ## 5. Project Managment

 ## 6. Presentation of the Project Group
+The group working on this project consists of only one software developer.
+It is Gabrijel Okorn.
+A student of Faculty of Computer Science in Ljubljana.
+He is a diligent student who aims to perfect his programming skills and wills to get good experiments in fields of project managment and security protocols.
+Gabrijel is known for his examplary work ethics.
+He has done several similar project where he got the courage to take the all the responsiblity of this project alone.
 ## 7. Financial Plan